meowwtama/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState5.puml" alt="UndoRedoState5" />

-The following activity diagram summarizes what happens when a library manager executes a new command:
+The following activity diagram summarises what happens when a library manager executes a new command:

 <puml src="diagrams/CommitActivityDiagram.puml" width="250" />